Yashtandon98/Todo-App/README.md

-# todo
+# Todo-App

-A new Flutter project.
+A Todo app completely build with flutter.
+The App still needs some cosmetic changes.

 ## Getting Started